top of page

 2014-Present

-On April 30th, 2014, they Called Pastoral Candidate, Roberto Rojas, Jr. from Concordia Theological Seminary in Fort Wayne, IN.
-On July 27th, 2014, he was Ordained into the Office of the Holy Ministry to be the pastor of Zion New Life Lutheran Church.
+On April 30th, 2014, they Called Pastoral Candidate Roberto Rojas, Jr. from Concordia Theological Seminary in Fort Wayne, IN.
+On July 27th, 2014, he was Ordained into the Office of the Holy Ministry to pastor Zion New Life Lutheran Church.
 In the summer of 2014, Zion received a donation of 100 Lutheran Service Book Hymnals.
-Rev. Roberto E. Rojas, Jr., brought Zion back to their historical roots of the Christian Church, the Lutheran Reformation, and Zion's beginnings.
+Rev. Roberto E. Rojas, Jr. brought Zion back to their historical roots of the Christian Church, the Lutheran Reformation, and Zion's beginnings.
 With God's help, he reintroduced the Historic One-Year Lectionary, the Christian Lutheran Liturgy, and the Historic and Biblical Practice of Closed Communion.
 During Thanksgiving of 2014, Zion received a donation to complete the building of two new classrooms for the preschool.
-In August of 2015, the classrooms were blessed and the doors were open just in time for the 2015-2016 school year.
+In August 2015, the classrooms were blessed, and the doors were opened just in time for the 2015-2016 school year.

 In the Winter of 2015, a member of Zion donated a brand new Communion Set to Zion in memory of a loved one.
-In the spring of 2016, a member of the congregation decided to donate his time, talents, and energy into designing, constructing, and giving an Altar Rail to Zion.
+In the spring of 2016, a congregation member donated his time, talents, and energy to designing, constructing, and giving an Altar Rail to Zion.
 He created it in his own home and gave it as a gift to the church.
-Other members of Zion came together and donated their time and talents into creating a cushion and upholstering it to the Altar Rail.
-Pastor Rojas helped in the process and created the crucifixes at the end of the Altar Rails and a Crucifix for the Pulpit.
+Other members of Zion came together and donated their time and talents to create a cushion and upholster it for the Altar Rail.
+Pastor Rojas helped in the process and made the crucifixes at the end of the Altar Rails and a Crucifix for the Pulpit.

 In the spring of 2016, Zion received Liturgical Furnishings from Esperanza Viva Lutheran Church in Orlando, FL.
 Pastor Rojas and some members of Zion transported the furnishings from the storage unit to Zion's Chancel area.
-Zion was blessed to receive a newer, larger Altar, a larger Pulpit, Lectern, Flower Stands, and an 8 foot Cross.
+Zion received a newer, larger Altar, a larger Pulpit, a Lectern, Flower Stands, and an 8-foot Cross.
 In the fall of 2016, Zion received a donation from some members of Zion and the Zion Quilters.
 They donated a new Altar Linen and a new set of Paraments (Liturgical Cloths) for the Chancel Area.

-In January of 2017, Zion raised funds to purchase a new set of speakers, microphones, a CD-Duplicator, and Hauptwerk, a Virtual Organ System.
-In April of 2017, Zion voted to change their old logo and adopt a new one, one that reflects the nature and values of Zion in one succinct image.
-Also, Zion voted to adopt a new slogan for the Church: "God's Truth For You," and change their name to "Zion Lutheran Church & School."
+In January 2017, Zion raised funds to purchase a new set of speakers, microphones, a CD-Duplicator, and Hauptwerk, a Virtual Organ System.
+In April 2017, Zion voted to change its old logo and adopt a new one that reflects its nature and values in one succinct image.
+Also, Zion voted to adopt a new slogan for the Church: "God's Truth For You" and change its name to "Zion Lutheran Church & School."

-In January of 2018, Zion received a generous donation of a used Organ to be used at Zion.
+In January 2018, Zion received a generous donation of a used Organ to be used at Zion.
 In February, Zion also began recording the sermons and uploading them online for all to hear.
 In May 2018, Zion Lutheran Church & School hired a new Director for the preschool.
 During the summer months, Zion worked tirelessly on growing staff, hiring teachers, and improving the quality of its preschool.
 Over the next two years, Zion's school saw improvements in organization.
-The church resolved to turn Zion into a genuinely Lutheran school; however, the school was unable to fill the classrooms with Lutheran teachers to teach Lutheran doctrine.
-The church concentrated on making this reality.
+The church resolved to turn Zion into a genuinely Lutheran school; however, the school could not fill the classrooms with Lutheran teachers to teach Lutheran doctrine.
+The church concentrated on making this a reality.

-In the early months of 2021, the committee found a buyer for the existing facility.
+In early 2021, the committee found a buyer for the existing facility.
 In October 2021, Zion closed on the sale, paid off their inherited debt, and was debt-free for the first time since 2008.
 During this time, for all legal matters, since Zion had to use their official name, zion returned to the use of their original name: Zion Evangelical Lutheran Church.
 The building committee collected ideas and input from the congregation.
-The building committee worked with McCree General Contractors and Architects, and designed a traditional sanctuary at the request of the congregation.
+The building committee worked with McCree General Contractors and Architects and designed a traditional sanctuary at the congregation's request.
 On Sunday, January 9, 2022, Zion held a groundbreaking service on the site of the future sanctuary.

-On Friday, February 17, 2023, Zion held a Sanctuary Dedication Service.
-Rev. Rod Zwonitzer was the preacher; Rev. Roberto Rojas, the Liturgist; Rev. Larry Beane, the Crucifer, and Lector; Rev. Dr. Paul Grime, the Organist.
+Zion held a Sanctuary Dedication Service on Friday, February 17, 2023.
+Rev. Rod Zwonitzer was the preacher; Rev. Roberto Rojas, the Liturgist; Rev. Larry Beane, the Crucifer and Lector; Rev. Dr. Paul Grime, the Organist.

 Zion-31.jpg